Hubert1225/Time-series-AD-with-TCN/README.md

 fragments of series, not just single values occurring on some single time steps.
 In this project, the batch (offline) variant of detection is assumed.

-In this repository, one can find
+In this repository, one can find:

 - implementation of the anomaly detector, based on PyTorch, NumPy and SciPy
 - basic framework for time series anomaly detection experiments